hasura/graphql-engine/manual/cluster/index.rst

 .. note::

-  Please **do not host** production projects on these free clusters as they don't have production SLAs and can go down (although unlikely).
+  Please **do not host production projects** on these free clusters as they don't have production SLAs and can go down (although unlikely).

 .. toctree::
    :maxdepth: 1

-   create
+   create-cluster
    add-cluster
    list-clusters
    delete-cluster